 |26 t0 50 lbs||1||136 mcg||114 mg||Green|

 |Over 100 lbs||Give combination of chewables based on weight|

-Tri-Heart® Plus chewable tablets should be given at monthly intervals during the year when mosquitoes (vectors), potentially carrying infective heartworm larvae, are active.
+Tri-Heart Plus chewable tablets should be given at monthly intervals during the period of the year when mosquitoes (vectors), potentially carrying infective heartworm larvae, are active.
 The initial dose must be given within a month (30 days) after the dog's first exposure to mosquitoes.
-The final dose must be given within a month (30 days) after the dog's last exposure to mosquitoes.

-If the interval between doses exceeds a month (30 days), the efficacy of ivermectin can be reduced.
+If the interval between doses exceed a month (30 days), the efficacy of ivermectin can be reduced.
 Therefore, for optimal performance, the chewable tablet must be given once a month on or about the same day of the month.
-If treatment is delayed, whether by a few days or many, immediate treatment with Tri-Heart® Plus chewable tablets and resumption of the recommended dosing regimen minimizes the opportunity for the development of adult heartworms.
+If treatment is delayed, whether by a few days or many immediate treatment with Tri-Heart Plus chewable tablets and resumption of the recommended dosing regimen minimizes the opportunity for the development of adult heartworms.

-Monthly treatment with Tri-Heart® Plus chewable tablets also provides effective treatment and control of ascarids (T. canis, T. leonina) and hookworms (A. caninum, U. stenocephala, A. braxiliense).
+Monthly treatment with Tri-Heart Plus Chewable tablets also provides effective treatment and control of ascarids (T. canis, T. leonina) and hookworms (A. caninum, U. stenocephala, A. braziliense).
 Clients should be advised of measures to be taken to prevent reinfection with intestinal parasites.

 Tri-Heart Plus chewable tablets given orally sung the recommended dose and regimen, are effective against the tissue larval stage of D. immitis for a month (30 days) after infection and, as a result, prevent the development of the adult state.
 Tri-Heart Plus chewable tablets are also effective against canine ascarids (T. canis, T. leonina) and hookworms (A. caninum, U. stenocephala, A. braciliense).